 1954: Bill Haley and his Comets put the first rock and roll song on the UK singles chart with “Rock Around the Clock.”
 The song later peaked at #4 by the end of January.

-1955: Carl Perkins wrote “Blue Suede Shoes” and within 48 hours, recorded the song at Sun Records’ studio in Memphis.
+1955: Carl Perkins wrote “Blue Suede Shoes.”
+Two days later, he recorded the song at Sun Records’ studio in Memphis.

 1965: Herman’s Hermits released “A Must to Avoid.”
 Written by P.F.
-Sloan and Steve Barri, the single became their fourth top 10 hit in the UK and seventh in the US.
+Sloan and Steve Barri, the single became the group’s fourth top 10 hit in the UK and seventh in the US.

 1966: The Royal Guardsmen debuted the Billboard Hot 100 with “Snoopy vs. the Red Barron,” the title track from the group’s first album.
-The single became their only top 10 hit in the US, peaking at #2 during its 11 week run.
+The single became their only top 10 hit in the US, peaking at #2 during its eleven weeks on the chart.
 The record was also the group’s first of two #1 records in Australia.

 1966: “Nashville Cats” by The Lovin’ Spoonful entered the Billboard Hot 100.
-It was their last top 10 hit on the chart, reaching #8.
+It became their last top 10 hit on the chart, reaching #8.

-1966: “Standing in the Shadows of Love” by the Four Tops entered Billboard Hot 100, later reaching #6 in late January.
+1966: “Standing in the Shadows of Love” by the Four Tops entered Billboard Hot 100, where it later reached #6 in late January.

-1971: David Bowie’s fourth studio album and first with RCA Records, Hunky Dory, was released.
+1971: David Bowie released Hunky Dory, his fourth studio album and first with RCA Records.

-1977: “Thunder Island,” the title track from Jay Ferguson’s second solo album entered the Billboard Hot 100.
-Four months later, the song became his only top 10 single.
+1977: “Thunder Island,” the title track from Jay Ferguson’s second solo album, entered the Billboard Hot 100.
+Four months later, it became his only top 10 single.

-1983: The Pretenders entered the Billboard Hot 100 with “Middle of the Road,” the opening track from the group’s third studio album, Learning to Crawl.
+1983: The Pretenders entered the Billboard Hot 100 with “Middle of the Road,” the third single and opening track from the group’s third studio album, Learning to Crawl.

 1983: Cyndi Lauper debuted on the Billboard Hot 100 with her first single, “Girls Just Want to Have Fun,” which later peaked at #2.